Murder of Samuel Paty: French government response

 President Macron visited the school where Paty had worked, and said that the incident was "a typical Islamist terrorist attack".
 He also said: "our compatriot was killed for teaching children freedom of speech".
 French Education Minister Jean-Michel Blanquer called the killing an "attack on the French nation as a whole".
 Jean-Rémi Girard, president of the secondary school teaching union, said teachers were "devastated" but would not be cowed.
 France's anti-terrorist prosecutor said the teacher had been "assassinated for teaching," and the attack was an assault on the principle of freedom of expression.

 Sixteen people were later taken into custody for investigation.
 They included Anzorov's grandparents, parents, and 17-year-old brother.
-Also arrested were Sefrioui, Brahim Chnina, the father of a girl in Paty's class, who is suspected of issuing a fatwa against Paty, and four students who are suspected of taking money from the killer in exchange for identifying the teacher.
+Also arrested were Sefrioui, Chnina, who was suspected of issuing a fatwa against Paty, and four students who were suspected of taking money from the killer in exchange for identifying the teacher.

 French police announced that there were more than 80 messages on social media from French people supporting the attacker.
 The French Minister of the Interior, Gérald Darmanin, ordered that the Grande Mosque de Pantin was to be closed for six months.
 The mosque, which has about 1,500 worshippers situated just north of Paris, was ordered closed for having published videos inciting violence against Samuel Paty.
 Its imam, Sefrioui, is under investigation and remains under arrest.
-The mosque removed the posts after the murder and expressed "regret" over publishing the videos, and published instead an announcement condemning the "savagery" of the teacher's killing.
+The mosque removed the posts after the murder and expressed "regret" over publishing the videos and published instead an announcement condemning the "savagery" of the teacher's killing.

-Two days after the murder, a defence council ordered the deportation of 231 foreign citizens which were known to security services in the Fiche S register.
+Two days after the murder, a defence council ordered the deportation of 231 foreign citizens who were known to security services in the Fiche S register.
 Of those, 180 were in prison and the rest were to be arrested.
 The interior minister Gérald Darmanin demanded dissolution of two Islamic NGOs: Collective Against Islamophobia in France (CCIF) and Barakacity, which he described as "enemies" of the state.
-Both NGOs have been accused of taking part in a social media campaign against the teacher, launched by the father of one of his pupils.
-The CCIF denied participating in such a harassment campaign.
-According to the prosecutor Jean-François Ricard, speaking on 21 October, there was a "direct causal link" between the hate campaign and Anzorov's murder of Paty.
+Both NGOs were accused by Darmanin of taking part in a social media campaign against the teacher, launched by the father of one of his pupils.
+The CCIF denied participating in such a harassment campaign and stated it was taking legal action against the minister.
+Despite criticism by Amnesty international, European Network Against Racism, Human Rights Watch and Human Rights League (France), the Council of Ministers of France dissolved the CCIF at the beginning of December.The public inquiry into the killing did not sustain the theory that the CCIF was implicated in Paty's death in any way.